Anthropology and Folklore in Conversation Revisiting Frazer, Lang and Tylor

 - Royal Anthropological Institute, 50 Fitzroy Street, London W1T 5BT

-Fourth Folklore Society—Royal Anthropological Institute Joint Seminar: Call for Papers
+Fourth Folklore Society—Royal Anthropological Institute Joint Seminar

-For the fourth of the highly successful one-day events devoted to examining the complementarities between anthropology and folklore, we invite papers concerning three famous figures in particular: James George Frazer, Andrew Lang and Edward B. Tylor.
+For the fourth of the highly successful one-day events devoted to examining the complementarities between anthropology and folklore, we have invited papers concerning three famous figures in particular: James George Frazer, Andrew Lang and Edward B. Tylor.
 All three are writers whose shadows, in one way or another, remain over both fields.
 This seminar will explore what that heritage is, and how later scholars have come to terms with it.